SPANDigital/presidium/content/_recipes/08-javadoc/01-manual.md

 ---
-title: Embed Generated Documentation Manually
+title: Manually Embed Generated Documentation
 ---

-One way in which to pull in auto generated documentation (Like Javadoc) is to embed it within an iframe.
+One way in which to pull in auto generated documentation (like Javadoc) is to embed it within an iframe.
 We'll use Javadoc as an example.